jackzbazuka/a-star-visualization/README.md

 Processing is a library for visual arts, built for learning to code visually.

 This is a processing sketch made in java edition.
-So in order to run it you have to download it from [here](https://processing.org/download/).
+So in order to run it you have to download processing from [here](https://processing.org/download/).

 I've maintained a separate file for individual cells of the grid i.e. `Cell.pde`